3.9 Start-up funding for young entrepreneurs

 Foundation for Small Enterprise Economic Development (SEED)

 The Foundation for Small Enterprise Economic Development [Kisvállalkozás-Fejlesztési Alapítvány (SEED alapítvány)] supports the competitiveness of small enterprises through the development of entrepreneurial knowledge through the reinforcement of the non-profit sector, and by pursuing activities in the field of equal treatment.
-The Foundation has programmes that include young people as specific target group such as the National Entrepreneurial Mentoring Programme that provides a mentor for young entrepreneurs and supports them in developing their business.
+The Foundation has programmes that include young people as a specific target group, such as the National Entrepreneurial Mentoring Programme that provides a mentor for young entrepreneurs and supports them in developing their business.
 They also launched the 'Kurázsi' Consortium that aims at tackling the problem of low entrepreneurial activity among young people with providing practice-oriented preparation outside formal education systems, from primary school pupils to those in secondary and higher education.